azat-co/practicalnode/chapter8/chapter8.md

 }
 ```

-The next statement creates a finishing function:
+The next statement creates a function to close the process:

 ```js
 const shutdown = () => {